Fit as a Mama Bear

 It's due to a lack of consistency.
 Sporadically hitting the gym twice once a week, once the next and three the following won't do you any favors.

 Exercising at home helps busy moms stay consistent because it eliminates all the struggles (time, childcare, travel, even workout clothes!).
+Having a hotel workout for when you're on vacation helps with this too.

-The more consistent you are the better results you'll see.
+The more consistent you are, the better results you'll see.
 Always.

 6. It's Private